 Leak Detection Inspection for New Service.
 Effective December 6, 2010, there is now a required inspection for leaks upon request for connection to the city's water system.
 If discovered, the service will be disconnected and the tenant or landlord shall be contacted and given the opportunity to correct the leak prior to any accumulation of a high water/sewer bill.
 A reinspection fee of $20.00 will be required to restore service.

 Beginning March 1, 2011.
 Revised Billing procedure for cutting off service to delinquent customers.
 Check for newsletter in February.
-Timing is reduced from current maximum of seventy (70) days to fifty (50) days in the billing cycle.
+Timing is reduced from current maximum of seventy (70) days to less than fifty (50) days in the billing cycle.
 See NEWSLETTER.

 The city opened the much anticipated Indian Creek Water Pollution Control Plant on December 1, 2005.
 The new facility has retired the older treatment plants and will serve Locust Grove's citizens well into the future.
 The new plant has a current treatment capacity of 1.5 million gallons of wastewater daily.
 The plant utilizes state of the art technology that will ensure impact of stream waters will be minimal.
 The city will be glad to give educational tours to citizen and civic groups alike.
 For more information contact the plant at 770-957-5043.